-2018 - The iPad range is now 4 sizes, mini, iPad, iPad Pro and iPad Pro with the big screen.
+2020 - The iPad range is now 5 sizes, mini, iPad, iPad Pro and iPad Pro with three different size screens.

 For those of you considering which iPad to buy your loved one or yourself this Christmas, you may be wondering which of the multiple iPads now available you should decide on.
 Here are the key differences and some facts that you may find helpful when deciding.

 Weight and dimensions - the new iPads are thinner and lighter than the previous versions as you would expect.

 Camera - The rear facing camera is 12 megapixels, the front "selfie" camera makes full use of the Retina display for video chatting with a 7 MP HD camera.

 Processor - The iPad includes Apple's high speed processor, which Apple says "doubled the performance of CPU tasks," the Pro features the latest processor - faster again.
 The iPad mini has been similarly upgraded too.

 Battery - Same for all of them, around 10 hours depending on your usage type - whether you stream a lot films etc.

 iOS 14 - Apple's latest operating system was launched in 2020 so it's featured, or can be downloaded on all new iPads.